maths/moodle-qtype_stack/doc/en/Authoring/Author_FAQ.md

 ## How can I use subscripts in STACK ##

 Note that normally a maxima atom `theta2` is displayed by Maxima as `{\it theta_2}`.
-This is problematic as the Greek letter is not rendered as LateX `\theta`, and the subscript is in italic which is wrong.
+This is problematic as the Greek letter is not rendered as LaTeX `\theta`, and the subscript is in italic which is wrong.

 Maxima "atoms" with a subscript will be displayed using subscripts.
 For example